 ‘Throughout the collection, Donovan’s voice remains relatable, despite her extraordinary circumstance.
 She does not romanticise death, or the dying; nor does she make excuses for any ugliness she finds within herself.
 Yet in ascribing such a tapestry of thoughts and feelings to trauma, she is able to tenderly replicate her experience in all its contradictions; in both its darkness and its light.
 Off Duty is certainly an account of grieving, for the dead and the dying, but it’s also a study of those who go on living, and who, in time, will thrive again.’ – Julia O’Mahony, Dublin Review of Books

 ‘The exact capturing of powerful and often contradictory emotions, thoughts and responses in language this vivid is extraordinarily affecting: a chronicle of almost impossible times, ‘both a searing tragedy and a chainlink of domestic chores’.’ – Frank Startup, The School Librarian

-Katie Donovan reads three poems
+Katie Donovan reads seven poems

 Katie Donovan reads seven poems from Rootling: New & Selected Poems (2010): ‘Butter’, 'Yearn On', 'Stitching’, ‘Day of the Dead, New Orleans’, 'Rootling' and ‘Buying a Body’.
 Pamela Robertson-Pearce filmed Katie Donovan reading her poems at her home in Dalkey, Co.
 Dublin, in June 2009.
 This film is from the DVD-anthology In Person: World Poets, filmed and edited by Pamela Robertson-Pearce and Neil Astley (Bloodaxe Books, 2017).